-In this day in age, it can be easy to feel like you will never reach the top of a career, hobby or degree.
+In this day and age, it can be easy to feel like you will never reach the top of a career, hobby or degree.
 With above and beyond simply appearing as the status quo, kids can feel expected to have their whole life journey mapped out by eighteen.

 These expectations can leave us wondering how we are going to plan our entire future.
 Besides, it’s a challenge of its own to just figure out what is for dinner that night.
 How are we supposed to pick a major that we love before our brains are fully developed?